 Parameterization¶

 In the previous section, we saw how to set up a basic webhook event-source and sensor.
-The trigger template had parameters
+The trigger template had parameters set in the sensor object, and

 the workflow was able to print the event payload.
 In this tutorial, we will dig deeper into